ezebellver/gdCourseProject/README.md

   - `acted_in.csv`
 - Validated the RDF graph with SPARQL queries placed in the `sparql_queries/` folder:
   - `top_movies.sparql`: List the ten movies with the highest IMDb rating.
-  - `movies_by_actor.sparql`: Find movies acted in by "Leonardo DiCaprio."
+  - `movies_by_actor.sparql`: Find movies acted in by "Buster Keaton."
-  - `genres_of_inception.sparql`: List genres of the movie "Inception."
+  - `genres_of_movie.sparql`: List genres of the movie "Seven Samurai."
+  - `most_common_genres_in_top_movies.sparql`: Count the genres appearing in the top 50 rated movies, grouped and ordered by frequency in descending order.

 ---